This page gives you step by step instructions for employing, within Moodle, both OU (Open University) blogs and user blogs.

 - Choose whether you wish to allow users to import blog posts from other blogs by checking/unchecking Enable post import.

-- Under the OU Tags section, in the OU Tags field type in any predefined tags you wish students to have access to.
+In the OU Tags field type in any predefined tags you wish students to have access to.
 This will be helpful to give students a starting set of tags rather than creating their own.
-If you wish students to only use the tags defined by you, select 'Allow pre-defined Moodle Tags only' under Tag options.
+If you wish students to only use the tags defined by you here, select "Allow pre-defined Moodle Tags only".

 - Under Grade, select whether this blog will be marked by instructor or by ratings.
 If graded select what type of grade (scale or points), and which category of the Gradebook it should belong to.

-- Under Common module settings, decide whether you will make the blog visible by selecting the appropriate option under Availability.
-Select whether you will use Group mode for this blog.
+- Under Common module settings, decide whether you will make the blog Visible, and whether you will use Group mode for this blog.
 This is sensible if the blog is part of a group project.
-Under Group mode, select Visible groups if you want students to be able to see other groups' blogs, or Separate groups if they are only allowed to see their own blog.
+Select Visible groups if you want students to be able to see other groups' blogs, or Separate groups if they are only allowed to see their own blog.

 - Complete the remaining sections of the page as necessary and click Save and display.